 Rubidium-82 chloride is used to produce an Rb-82 injection for intravenous administration.
 An Rb-82 injection is indicated for Positron Emission Tomography (PET) imaging of the myocardium under rest or pharmacologic stress conditions to evaluate regional myocardial perfusion in adult patients with suspected or existing coronary artery disease.
 It is rapidly taken up by heart muscle cells, and therefore can be used to identify regions of heart muscle that are receiving poor blood flow in a technique called PET perfusion imaging.
 The half-life of the rubidium 82 is only 1.27 minutes.

-The evolution to PET will further be accelerated by SPECT supply chain challenges in the near future.
-Cardiac SPECT will face significant pressure from a looming shortage in supply of molybdenum-99 (Mo-99), the radioactive imaging agent utilized in SPECT, because of the closure of one, potentially two, nuclear reactors scheduled for 2015-2016; these reactors produce 75% of the worlds radioisotope supply for SPECT imaging.
+The evolution to PET will further be accelerated by SPECT supply chain challenges.
+Cardiac SPECT will face significant pressure from a looming shortage in the supply of molybdenum-99 (Mo-99), the radioactive imaging agent utilized in SPECT, because of the closure of nuclear reactors; these reactors produced 75% of the worlds radioisotope supply for SPECT imaging.